Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Introduction

 where $\mathcal{T}$ is the tautological bundle.
 The two formal gradings (denoted by $\wtilde{X}$ and $\wtilde{Y}$) coming from the $\Gm^2$ action coincide with $q$ and $\sqrt{t}$.
 Moreover, the cohomological degree corresponds to $\sqrt{qt}$.

 See \cref{thm:GNR_conj_a} for a more precise formulation. \end{thm}

+\begin{rmk} \cref{thm:intro:GNR_conj_a} differs from the conjecture of Gorsky--\Negut--Rasmussen as formulated in~\cite{gorsky_algebra_2022} in two important aspects.
+First, we work with the $2$-periodized version of the Hilbert scheme of points on $\mathbb{C}^2$ rather than the usual version; see \cref{rmk:necessity_2-periodization} below for brief discussion of why this is necessary for us.
+And second, the degrees $\wtilde{X}$ and $\wtilde{Y}$ correspond to $q$ and $\sqrt{t}$ for us rather than $q$ and $t$; we believe that this is the correct torus action to consider.
+Moreover, compared to the conjecture of Gorsky--\Negut--Rasmussen as formulated in~\cite{gorsky_flag_2021}, our version and the version formulated in~\cite{gorsky_algebra_2022} use the usual rather than the flagged version of the Hilbert scheme; see \cref{rmk:flag_Hilb} for a speculation on how to relate the two. \end{rmk}

 \begin{rmk} \cref{thm:intro:2-periodized_hilb_vs_ch_sheaves} relates the category of graded unipotent character sheaves for $\GL_n$ with the \emph{2-periodic} category of (quasi-)coherent sheaves on $\Hilb_n$, equivariant with respect to the scaling $\Gm^2$-action.
-As there is only \emph{one} formal grading on the character sheaf side compared to the two $\Gm$ actions on the Hilbert scheme side, $2$-periodicity is unavoidable to relate the two.
-Because of this, our theorem regarding link invariants above relates \homflypt{} homology and $2$-periodic quasi-coherent sheaves on Hilbert schemes.
-The same phenomenon also appeared in the work of Oblomkov and Rozansky. \end{rmk}
+As there is only \emph{one} formal grading on the character sheaf side compared to the two $\Gm$ actions on the Hilbert scheme side, $2$-periodization is necessary to relate the two.
+Because of this, our theorem regarding link invariants above relates \homflypt{} homology and $2$-periodic quasi-coherent sheaves on Hilbert schemes rather than the precise version in~\cite{gorsky_algebra_2022}.
+The same phenomenon also appeared in the work of Oblomkov and Rozansky.

+A recent work of Elias~\cite{elias_hecke_2023} introduces an extra formal grading on the Hecke category.
+Even though it is highly suggestive, we do not know how this helps remove the necessity of $2$-periodization. \end{rmk}

+\begin{rmk} The main conjecture of~\cite{gorsky_flag_2021} relates $\Hecke^\gr_n$ and the category of coherent sheaves on the (derived) flag Hilbert scheme $\FHilb_n$ of $\mathbb{C}^2$ via a pair of adjoint functors.
+More precisely, they relate unbounded versions of these categories, which we expect to correspond to $\Hecke^{\gr, \ren}_n$ and $\IndCoh(\FHilb_n)$, respectively.
+We also expect that their pair of adjoint functors fits with ours in the following diagram

+where we suppress $2$-periodization and equivariant parameter(s) altogether.
+Here, the compositions are our trace and central functors.
+Moreover, the second adjoint pair should be given by pulling and pushing along the natural map $\FHilb_n \to \Hilb_n$.

+In~\cite{elias_gaitsgorys_2018}, the category of coherent sheaves over $\FHilb_n$ is speculated to be related to a subcategory of the Hecke category generated by the Jucys--Murphy elements, which are themselves certain relative centralizers.
+The methods developed in (the first part of) this paper could be extended to study these relative centers geometrically.
+But it is unclear to us at the moment how to put \emph{all} the Jucys--Murphy elements \emph{together} in a geometric way. \end{rmk}